 While you can go ice skating at many different places in the state, there are only a few locations where you can actually learn how to speed skate like an Olympian.

 If you want to try something a bit different on the ice, many ice rinks in Pennsylvania offer figure skating lessons.
-While many of these are geared towards younger kids, most also offer either classes or private lessons for adults.
+While many of these are geared toward younger kids, most also offer either classes or private lessons for adults.

 While you might not be the next Olympic gold medalist, that doesn’t mean that you can’t learn to be graceful on the ice.

 Okay, so tackling a half-pipe isn’t exactly something that you can just wake up one day and decide to do.
 However, for those who are already proficient on a snowboard, this can be a great way to take your fun to the next level.

 Seven Springs Mountain Resort boasts an Olympic-sized 22-foot snowboard half-pipe that’s perfect for the daredevils out there.
 As the only Olympic-sized half-pipe in PA, Seven Springs is your destination if you want to try your hand at one of the most dangerous winter sports.

 A bit too extreme?
 Many of the ski resorts in Pennsylvania offer snowboard terrain parks that are sure to excite, but also come with a lot less risk of bodily harm.

 If flying through the air isn’t your thing, stay on the ground and try a bit of cross-country skiing.
 Cross-country skiing is a popular winter activity in Pennsylvania with trails in many different areas of the state.

 Organizations, like the Pennsylvania Cross-Country Skiers Association, can help you find lessons and equipment rental.
-However, once you know what you’re doing, cross-country skiing can be done just about anywhere that there’s enough snow.
+However, once you know what you’re doing, cross-country skiing can be done just about anywhere where there’s enough snow.

 Of all the Winter Olympic sports, curling might be the most unknown to many Americans.
 However, that doesn’t mean you can’t try curling in Pennsylvania.